Hattiesburg, Mississippi: History

 During European colonization, this area was first claimed by the French.
 Between 1763 and 1783 the area that is currently Hattiesburg fell under the jurisdiction of the colony of British West Florida.
-After the United States gained its independence, Great Britain ceded this and other areas to it after 1783.
+After the United States gained its independence, Great Britain ceded this and other areas after 1783.
 The United States gained a cession of lands from the Choctaw and Chickasaw under the terms of the Treaty of Mount Dexter in 1805.
 After the treaty was ratified, European-American settlers began to move into the area.

 In the 1830s, the Choctaw and Chickasaw were relocated by United States authorities by treaties authorized by the Indian Removal Act, which sought to relocate the Five Civilized Tribes from the Southeast to west of the Mississippi River.
 They and their slaves were moved to Indian Territory in today's Kansas and Oklahoma.

 Hattiesburg developed at the confluence of the Leaf and Bouie rivers.
 It was founded in 1882 by Captain William H. Hardy, a civil engineer.
 The city of Hattiesburg was incorporated in 1884 with a population of approximately 400.
 Originally called Twin Forks and later Gordonville, the city received its final name of Hattiesburg from Capt.
 Hardy, in honor of his wife Hattie.
 Hattiesburg is centrally located less than 100 miles from the state capital of Jackson, as well as from the Mississippi Gulf Coast, New Orleans, Louisiana, and Mobile, Alabama.

 In 1884, a railroad—known then as the New Orleans and Northeastern—was built from Meridian, Mississippi, in the center of the state, through Hattiesburg to New Orleans.
 The completion of the Gulf and Ship Island Railroad (G&SIRR) from Gulfport, to the capital of Jackson, Mississippi, also ran through Hattiesburg.
 It stimulated a lumber boom in 1897, with interior pine forests being harvested at a rapid pace.
 Although the railroad took 20 years to be developed, the G&SIRR more than fulfilled its promise.
 It gave the state access to a deep water harbor at Gulfport, more than doubled the population of towns along its route, stimulated the growth of the City of Gulfport, and made Hattiesburg a railroad center.
 In 1924, the G&SIRR operated as a subsidiary of the Illinois Central Railroad but lost its independent identity in 1946.